Asteria-Pro: Enhancing Deep-Learning Based Binary Code Similarity Detection by Incorporating Domain Knowledge: Preliminary Study

 \subsection{Candidate Features Evaluation}

-We intend to identify the most efficient and effective filter features by evaluating features proposed in existing studies.
-On the basis of the evaluation results, we utilize and improve the candidate features for the filter needs.
+We aim to identify the most efficient and effective filter features by evaluating existing features proposed in previous studies and their variants.
+Based on the evaluation results, we select and improve candidate features to meet the filter requirements, which is to remove as many non-homologous functions as possible while retaining all homologous ones.